homics/instructions/homics/docs/user-guide/stats.md

 ## Database

-You can access the database console via the following [url](http://localhost:9002/console).
+You can access the stats microservice database console via the [console](http://localhost:9002/console), and the inputs you need can be found in the `application.yml` of the stats module, under 'datasource'.

 ## Verification and results